A guide to the best places to visit in Georgia so you can create your own Georgia itinerary for one, two or three weeks.

 Recommended time: 2-3 days

 This chill little city lies between Batumi and Tbilisi and is great base for seeing some interesting sights in the surrounding area.
 We had a day out exploring the Gelati and Motsameta monasteries which are both beautiful.
-There is also a monastery on a pillar nearby which we didn’t visit.
+There is also a monastery on a pillar nearby is interesting to see and can be combined with a visit to the eerily intriguing mining town of Chiatura.

 We had a very comfortable stay at Sun Guesthouse which was in a great location!